 I have a theory, though it’s unsubstantiated.
 In 2012, my mother had a fall during the night.
 She got up to go to the washroom, possibly stood up too quickly, and fainted.
 Unfortunately, she went head first into the wall, smashed the bridge of her nose, and then fell sideways and hit her head on the bedside table.
 She spent a week in hospital undergoing tests and, aside from the bumps, scratches and bruises, they told us she was fine and sent her home.
 But she was never the same after that incident.
 I suspect a brain trauma injury may have precipitated the onset of her dementia.

 Daily activities, including caring for her husband and organizing a busy social life, were becoming increasingly difficult.
 When she started “blacking out” (forgetting entire days) and forgetting her words (aphasia), we realized we had to investigate and seek help.
-She was subsequently diagnosed with Alzheimer’s by her newly-appointed geriatrician and is currently on the Exelon patch as long-term treatment to slow down the progression.
-Is it working?
-There’s no way to know.
+She was subsequently diagnosed with Alzheimer’s by a geriatrician at a Memory Clinic, subsequent to an hour-long interview and the administration of the MMSE (Mini-Mental Status Examination) questionnaire.

-The progression of my mother’s condition has been alarmingly fast, compared to my father’s.
-She went quickly from being able to whip up meals for both of them to not knowing what the stove is for.
-Recently she stopped recognizing/understanding the telephone, the washer and dryer, and her TV remote.
-Friends’ names and faces are escaping her grasp.
-On some days, she tells me, it feels like she’s living in a horror movie full of scary surprises.
-My mother is an emotional wreck because of her diminishing capabilities; she worries about it, stresses over it, and is in danger of sinking into depression as a result.
+The progression of my mother’s condition was alarmingly fast, compared to my father’s.
+She went quickly from being able to whip up meals for both of them to not knowing what the stove or microwave was, or what purpose they served.
+Then she stopped recognizing/understanding the telephone, the washer and dryer, and the TV remote.
+Friends’ names and faces began to be unfamiliar.
+And the aphasia – her brain couldn’t find the right words when talking (everything you say comes out sounding like gibberish) – was especially cruel, because she had been such an outgoing, sociable person.
+She told me, while she could, that having Alzheimer’s felt like living in a horror movie full of scary surprises.

 Family is everything

 My father says it often: Family is everything.
-My mother cries every time she remembers putting her mother into a residence, because she regrets that decision and is consumed with “coulda shoulda” scenarios.
+My mother cried every time she remembered putting her mother into a residence, because she regretted that decision and was consumed with “coulda shoulda” scenarios.
 It was important to both of them that family be the first solution.

 As the only single/unmarried offspring, as the entrepreneur who chose career over children, it seemed I was the likely one to step up and help out.
 In some ways, it was an easy decision.
 My parents dedicated their entire life to raising five children, all of whom are happy, healthy and loved.
 As much as I took it for granted growing up, I now understand what a commitment it was for them, and what an undervalued sacrifice it is, generally, in today’s money-driven and individualistic society.
 In fact, it was only this sense of “individualized freedom” that gave me pause; I was just about to move to the west coast and begin my own semi-retirement.
 Helping my parents has meant putting that on hold for a while.